Release Date: Feb 22, 2022

 - Four different compatibiltity categories

 The Steam Deck’s game library consists of titles available on Steam.
-Currently, there are more than 2,000 "Verified" games (opens in new tab) for Steam Deck.
+Currently, there are more than 2,000 "Verified" games for Steam Deck.
+This includes games like Elden Ring and Marvel's Spider-Man Remastered.

 Four compatibility categories exist.
 "Verified" titles, such as Elden Ring, run correctly right out of the box.
 "Playable" games, such as Team Fortress 2, may require you to select a community controller configuration, or may require you to use touch controls to navigate a launcher.
 "Unsupported" titles, such as the VR-based Half-Life Alyx are currently not functional on Steam Deck.
 Lastly, games such as Day of Defeat are designated as "Unknown."